What are pine nuts?

 - Protein 13 g

 How do I use them?

-Pine kernels are carefully roasted before use and consumption in a nonstick pan, preferably without fat.
-By roasting, their unique aroma unfolds much better and they also get a delicious crispy consistency.
-But please be careful, because they can burn very quickly which is a pity, especially at their price.
-Roast pine nuts at medium heat, and once you have your preferred tan, put them in another bowl to cool.
+Pine kernels are carefully roasted before use and consumption, in a nonstick pan, preferably without fat.
+By roasting, their unique aroma unfolds much better, and they also get a delicious crispy consistency.
+Please be careful, because they burn very quickly, which is a pity, especially regarding their high price.
+Roast pine nuts at medium heat, and once they have a small tan, put them in another bowl to cool.
 Otherwise, it could happen that they still burn unnoticed by the remaining heat of the pan.

 The pine belongs to the pine family (Pinaceae) and grows in the Mediterranean Area, China, Pakistan, and Korea.
 The plant has its origin in Asia Minor.
 You may find it under the following names: Mediterranean pine, umbrella pine, Italian stone pine.

 The pine can grow to a height of 30 meters and get 200 years old.
 It is a very resistant tree, has low demand on the soil, and is resistant to dry periods.
 The tree grows on both calcareous soils and sandy soil.
 It also keeps good long periods of heat above 30 °C without rain.

 Worth knowing about them

 Pine nuts are small, delicate nuts that find their use as an ingredient in lots of Mediterranean and Oriental dishes.
 They have an almond-like flavor with a resinous aroma.
 It is a pity that they play more of a side role in the kitchen with us because they set, with their irresistible aroma, very delicate highlights.